MicrosoftDocs/architecture-center/docs/example-scenario/signalr/index-content.md

 <!-- cSpell:ignore CNAME -->

 This scenario describes how to architect a solution that processes changes to underlying data within a web view without the need for a page refresh using real-time services.
-Examples that use this scenario include real-time tracking of products and goods, as well as social media solutions.
+Examples that use this scenario include real-time tracking of products and goods, and social media solutions.

 In this scenario, we look at how to set up a real-time messaging service to share live location of a food delivery service transaction.
 This example can also be useful for users trying to build a real-time location sharing platform for their web or mobile applications.